lowsound42/project-get-out/README.md

 ### Mastodon - Twitter but not shit

 ### Pixelfed - Instagram but not shit
+Gobi is no longer on Instagram.
+Neither am I.

 ### Lemmy - Reddit but not shit